Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Existence of SU(2)-invariant Hyperinvariant tensor network states

 \end{example} Although the examples listed here ultimately can be described by a bipartite structure on the quantum gravitational level, they show multipartite entanglement by the coarse graining of informational parties, see Appendix~\ref{app:GM} for a discussion on the geometric measure.

 Linear combinations of our examples remain SU(2)-invariant, however they are no longer isometries, in general.
-This does not exclude the existence of HITs being superpositions of Bell pairs, but we have not found any such example.
+This does not exclude the existence of HITs being superpositions of Bell pairs (like multi-partite entangled states discussed in \cite{Akers_2020, Mori_2026, li2025tripartitehaarrandomstate}), but we have not found any such example.